-That's where cloud access security brokers (CASB) can help.
-A CASB helps IT departments monitor cloud service usage and implement centralized controls to ensure that cloud services are used securely.
+That explains the incredible rise of cloud access security broker (CASB) software over the past few years.
+A CASB helps IT departments monitor cloud service usage within their organization and implement centralized controls to ensure that cloud services are used securely.

 What does a CASB do?

-The capabilities and functionality of different CASBs varies significantly, but at a minimum, Gartner suggests that CASBs should offer organizations:
+The capabilities and functionality of different CASBs vary significantly, but at a minimum, Gartner suggests that CASBs should offer organizations: